In this Raspberry Pi Gitea tutorial, we will be showing you all the steps to getting Gitea up and running on the Raspberry Pi.

 Take some time to explore its interface and learn the ropes.
 If you are familiar with GitHub, you should be familiar with this.

 We hope by the end of this Raspberry Pi Gitea tutorial you have setup Gitea successfully on your Raspberry Pi.
-If you have any thoughts, feedback or anything else then be sure to head over to the forums.
+If you have any thoughts, feedback or anything else then be sure to leave a comment below.